 Pharmacy-based Immunizations for Pediatric Patients is a two-hour, application-based learning activity.
-The program is designed to meet the needs of pharmacists practicing in states where the PREP Act allows for pharmacist-administered vaccinations to children as young as 3 years of age.
+The program is designed to meet the needs of pharmacists and pharmacy technicians in states where the PREP Act allows for pharmacists and pharmacy technicians to administer vaccinations to children as young as 3 years of age.
 The program provides a thorough review of topics related to immunizing pediatric patients including parent and patient preparation, immunization administration techniques for children and documentation of pediatric vaccinations.

 At the completion of this application-based activity, participants will be able to: